giuliamml/data-journal.github.io/pages/cellular-automata.md

-Title: Data Journal - Forest Fires and Parallel Cellular Automata, going from 8x to 240x faster with GPUs
+Title: Forest Fires and Parallel Cellular Automata, going from 8x to 240x faster with GPUs
 Subtitle: Forest fire numerical models use Cellular Automata (CA) to simulate fire propagation.
 A grid or mesh of the terrain is provided, along with maps for parameters like fuel properties, wind speed, humidity and others.
 The CA is basically a way to propagate an ignition state, based on minimum travel times, between adjacent cells.
 Date: 2015 6 21